Cooperative Training of Descriptor and Generator Networks: Abstract

 \section{Abstract}

-This paper studies the cooperative training of two probabilistic models of signals such as images.
+This paper studies the cooperative training of two generative models for image modeling and synthesis.
 Both models are parametrized by convolutional neural networks (ConvNets).
-The first network is a descriptor network, which is an exponential family model or an energy-based model, whose feature statistics or energy function are defined by a bottom-up ConvNet, which maps the observed signal to the feature statistics.
-The second network is a generator network, which is a non-linear version of factor analysis.
-It is defined by a top-down ConvNet, which maps the latent factors to the observed signal.
-The maximum likelihood training algorithms of both the descriptor net and the generator net are in the form of alternating back-propagation, and both algorithms involve Langevin sampling.
-We observe that the two training algorithms can cooperate with each other by jumpstarting each other's Langevin sampling, and they can be naturally and seamlessly interwoven into a CoopNets algorithm that can train both nets simultaneously.
+The first model is a deep energy-based model, whose energy function is defined by a bottom-up ConvNet, which maps the observed image to the energy.
+We call it the descriptor network.
+The second model is a generator network, which is a non-linear version of factor analysis.
+It is defined by a top-down ConvNet, which maps the latent factors to the observed image.
+The maximum likelihood learning algorithms of both models involve MCMC sampling such as Langevin dynamics.
+We observe that the two learning algorithms can be seamlessly interwoven into a cooperative learning algorithm that can train both models simultaneously.
+Specifically, within each iteration of the cooperative learning algorithm, the generator model generates initial synthesized examples to initialize a finite-step MCMC that samples and trains the energy-based descriptor model.
+After that, the generator model learns from how the MCMC changes its synthesized examples.
+That is, the descriptor model teaches the generator model by MCMC, so that the generator model accumulates the MCMC transitions and reproduces them by direct ancestral sampling.
+We call this scheme MCMC teaching.
+We show that the cooperative algorithm can learn highly realistic generative models.